RepairCafé, what is that?

 No.

 Basically, of course, we think everything is worth repairing.
-However, when we thought about the project, we deliberately left out a few things.
+However, when we thought about the project, we deliberately excluded a few things.

-These included large household appliances, such as washing machines, refrigerators, tumble dryers, dishwashers, etc., because it was not very practical for us to repair them.
-Mainly because it seemed impractical to move such large items around.
-Furthermore, we want to offer a platform for all those things that are rarely repaired in everyday life.
-These things are often thrown away because there is no existing infrastructure of workshops, repair services, etc., or because it is not worthwhile on a strictly economic level to repair a toaster.
+These included large household appliances such as washing machines, fridges, tumble dryers, dishwashers, etc. Mainly because it seemed impractical to move such large items around.
+We also want to offer a platform for all the things that are rarely repaired in everyday life.
+These things are often thrown away because there is no existing infrastructure of workshops, repair services, etc., or because it is not worth repairing a toaster on a strictly economic level.

-On the one hand, we don't want to compete with customer services, and on the other hand, the project lives from the fact that people meet and help each other.
-That means: some people come with something to repair, others come to tinker.
-And everyone can talk to each other.
-In the case of a washing machine, the risk of bringing the thing and then having no one there who knows how to fix it is actually too great from our point of view.
-Since we are not a workshop where a specialist is always there, we would advise you not to bring it along, and advise you to contact a service center.
-Most of the time it is worth it.
-If you have the confidence to remove the pump and bring it with you, there is a good chance that someone will help you diagnose the problem.
+On the one hand, we don't want to compete with customer services and, on the other, the project thrives on people coming together to help each other.
+This means that some people come with something to repair, others come to do handicrafts.
+And everyone can chat.
+In the case of a washing machine, the risk of bringing the thing with you and then having no one there who knows anything about it is actually too great from our point of view.
+As we are not a workshop where there is always a specialist on hand, we would advise against bringing it by and advise you to contact a customer service center.
+This is usually worthwhile.
+However, if you have the confidence to remove the pump and bring it with you, for example, there is a good chance that someone will be able to help with the diagnosis etc.

-If you want to fix your washing machine yourself, check here.
+If you want to repair your washing machine yourself, take a look here.

-We had basically excluded bicycles from the project conception.
-In this area in particular, there are enough self-help workshops in Dresden.
-We deliberately wanted to focus on things for which there are actually no sensible repair options (either because it is not economically worthwhile or because it is far too specialized) and which might otherwise end up in the trash.
+We generally excluded bicycles from the project concept.
+There are plenty of self-help workshops in Dresden in this area in particular.
+We deliberately wanted to concentrate on things for which there are actually no sensible repair options (either because it is not economically viable or because it is far too specialized) and which might otherwise end up in the bin.
 As a rule, nobody throws away a bike just because the brakes don't work.

-But there is nothing against trying it anyway.
-Maybe there is someone around who would like to help fix a bike.
+But there's nothing to stop you giving it a try anyway.
+Maybe there is someone who would like to help you repair your bike.

 I have equipment or tools that I no longer need.
-Do you want to have it?
+Do you want them?

 No.

-It's nice that you're thinking about not just throwing away unused things, but putting them to further use.
-However, we are well stocked with tools and can't store equipment as spare parts donors.
+It's nice that you're thinking about not just throwing away unused things, but putting them to good use.
+However, we are well equipped with tools and can't store appliances as spare parts donors.

-Please try to pass on the device or tool to your friends and acquaintances or offer it on the "bulletin board" in the supermarket.
-Or use Internet platforms such as nebenan.de, Ebay or classified ads to sell or give away the items.
-A for-free store can also be a good choice.
+Please try to pass the appliance or tool on to your friends and acquaintances or offer it on the "notice board" in the supermarket.
+Or use internet platforms such as nebenan.de, Ebay or classified ads to sell or give away the items.
+A free store can also be a good choice.

-Can I come by with my small child, can he or she occupy themselves in some way with you?
+Can I come along with my small child, is there anything I can do with them?

 No.

-Events are often busy and we are not set up for children.
-Guests and repair helpers work together in a focused way to make repairs, this is not a child's playground.
-We work with tools and aids, including chemical substances, which can be very dangerous for small children.
-To eliminate any risk of injury, we ask that you do not bring small children.
-Please arrange for outside child care before visiting.
+There is often a lot going on at the events and we are not set up in a child-friendly way.
+The guests and repair assistants work together and concentrate on the repairs, it's not a children's playground.
+We work with tools and aids, including chemical substances that can be very dangerous for small children.
+To avoid any risk of injury, we ask you not to bring small children with you.
+Please arrange for external childcare before visiting.

-Older children or teenagers who want to follow the repair at a safe distance are welcome.
-However, the supervision and responsibility remains with the accompanying adults and does not transfer to our repair assistants.
+Older children or teenagers who wish to follow the repair work at a safe distance are welcome.
+However, the duty of supervision and responsibility remains with the accompanying adults and is not transferred to our repair assistants.

 No.

-Our RepairCafé sees itself as a self-help workshop - especially for the district of Cotta and surrounding areas.
-We do get requests from beyond the region, but we can only cancel because, unlike a repair shop, we can't guarantee success and therefore don't advise people to travel long distances.
+Our RepairCafé sees itself as a self-help workshop - especially for the Cotta district and surrounding areas.
+We do receive inquiries from further afield, but we can only turn them down because, unlike a repair workshop, we can't guarantee success and therefore don't advise people to travel long distances.

 We hope that the idea will spread - and that there will soon be a RepairCafé near you.

-Are you also looking for people who want to repair things or just people who want to have something repaired?
+Are you also looking for people who repair things or just people who want something repaired?

 Sure, everyone should come.
-It's supposed to be a togetherness.
-There are no "the repairers" and "the others", but everyone can help each other within the scope of their knowledge and skills.
+It's supposed to be a community.
+There are not "the repairers" and "the others", but everyone can help each other within the scope of their knowledge and skills.

-Yes, great.
-We are a self-organized group - without a board, bosses and association.
-People who can help a bit with the organization are always welcome.
-Register by phone, come to the next meeting and talk to us. (+49 162 649 5529, Mail: nvc-rc@gmx.de) .
-It's best not to come right at the beginning of the event, there's always a lot going on.
+we are a self-organized group - without a board, bosses or an association.
+People who help a little with the organization are always welcome.
+Register by phone, come along to the next meeting and talk to us. (+49 162 649 5529, mail: nvc-rc@gmx.de) .
+It's best not to come right at the beginning of the event, as there is always a lot going on.
 If you come an hour after the start, there is often more time to talk.
-Then we will be happy to show you around and you can see if you like it.
+Then we can show you around and you can see if you like it.
 If you want to help with repairs, you don't need to bring your own tools, we have (almost) everything here.
-If you do bring something, then at your own risk in case of defect or loss.
+If you do bring something, you do so at your own risk in the event of a defect or loss.